-3.2.5.
+- Continue collaboration with the working group to update the Range Health Assessment Protocol. - 3.2.5.
 Strategy: Identify best practices to sustain resilient native prairie ecosystems that are able to support species at risk, minimize threats of invasive species, maintain biodiversity, and withstand extreme weather events (such as droughts or floods).

-- We will evaluate the assessment rubric to accompany the Multi-Species at Risk guide. - Share any partner initiatives that help identify best practices to sustain resilient native prairie ecosystems.

-3.2.6 Strategy: Facilitate discussion, as well as gather and share information about prairie carbon sequestration and carbon release from prairie conversion.
+- Finalize the Multi-Species at Risk guide - Share any partner initiatives that help identify best practices to sustain resilient native prairie ecosystems. - 3.2.6 Strategy: Facilitate discussion, as well as gather and share information about prairie carbon sequestration and carbon release from prairie conversion.